KarenSpinner/agents-of-chaos/README.md

 This project simulates a collaborative content creation process for a B2B content agency.
 It uses Claude models to roleplay key team members: Account Manager, Writer, Editor, and Fact Checker.

-AI team members can make decisions at various points in the workflow and the fact checker can access Google Search through the SerpAPI.
-But they operate sequentially as part of a predetermined workflow.
+AI team members can make decisions at various points in the process and the fact checker can access Google Search through the SerpAPI.
+But they operate sequentially as part of a predetermined workflow; they are not always on and do not operate concurrently.

 The code was created by ChatGPT and tested in my local environment.
 It's a work in progress--there is major room for improvement--and results will vary A LOT depending on how you tweak the prompts and which Claude models you choose.